catamphetamine/react-pages/README-ADVANCED.md

   http:
   {
     // (optional)
+    // When set to `true`, it will automatically find and convert all ISO date strings
+    // to `Date` objects in HTTP responses of `application/json` type.
+    //
+    // This is more of a legacy feature that was historically "on" by default.
+    // Looking at this feature now, I wouldn't advise enabling it because it could potentially
+    // lead to a bug when it accidentally mistakes a string for a date.
+    // For example, some user could write a comment with the comment content being an ISO date string.
+    // If, when fetching that comment from the server, the application automatically finds and converts
+    // the comment text from a string to a `Date` instance, it will likely lead to a bug
+    // when the application attempts to access any string-specific methods of such `Date` instance,
+    // resulting in a possible crash of the application.
+    //
+    findAndConvertIsoDateStringsToDateInstances: true

+    // (optional)
     transformUrl: (url, { server: boolean }) => url
     // Using `http.transformUrl(url)` configuration parameter
     // one can transform shortcut URLs like `api://items/123`